Disability - Staff Employees

 - Complete the employee section of the form.

-- Ask your physician to complete the "Physician's Statement" section of the form.
+- Ask your healthcare provider to complete the "Healthcare Provider's Statement" section of the form.
 He or she must document the date of your expected return to work.
 STD benefits cannot begin if your doctor does not indicate specific dates.

 3. Return the completed Request for Short Term Disability form and Short Term Disability Information Sheet to the Benefits Analyst - Leave Programs at firstname.lastname@example.org.
 You and your department will get a letter informing you that your STD leave has been approved.